Charlotte-Gideon/Resume/README.md

 # Resume
-View the resume by clicking on the link https://charlotte-gideon.github.io/Resume/
+To View the resume ,click the link https://charlotte-gideon.github.io/Resume/